Top Tips for Creating Conversion-Increasing Content

 Not sure where to get started?
 Here are 12 tips you need to know.

 When it comes to your first paragraph, this is the only chance you have to captivate your reader’s attention and draw them into your content.
-According to a Microsoft study, the average reader has an attention span of around eight seconds, so that’s eight seconds to grab your readers’ attention.
+According to a Microsoft study, the average reader has an attention span of around eight seconds.
+That’s eight seconds to grab your readers’ attention!

 You can do this by basically answering everything in your first paragraph, before then going into further detail.

 Sea Legacy is a conservation site that focuses on conversing and raising awareness on the current conditions of the planet’s oceans.
 In one article titled ‘The Fish Thieves’, the introduction of the article is actually set above the rest of the content on a spectacular hero image.
 Instantly setting the scene of the article and grabbing the reader’s attention.

 Power words, such as Free, are some of your greatest weapons when it comes to creating captivating content.
 These words should create an image in your readers head and induce a tonne of emotion.
 You can find similar words at sites like State of Writing.
 Here’s a great example of Hathaway.

 To see a prime example of how power words are used, all you need to do is head over to the Apple website.
 On their homepage, you’ll find simple sentences that are full of power words that grab your attention.

 These are sentences like ‘A New Generation of iPhone’ and ‘Light Years Ahead’. ‘new’ and ‘ahead’ being the power words that move the reader and make them engage with the content as well as the concept.